fallen-icarus/cardano-options/GettingStarted.md

 All possible queries for Proposal UTxOs are organized under the `cardano-options query proposals` command.

 If a target DApp address is not specified, then at least one asset filter must be used.
+It is not possible to query *all* Proposal UTxOs.
+If you believe this would be a useful feature, feel free to open an issue.

 Filters can be combined to create more complicated filters.
 For example, this will only return Proposal UTxOs using the specified assets.

 ```bash
 cardano-options query proposals \